fartcoin-project/PoloniexTradeBot/Privacy_Policy.md

    No Cookies or Tracking Technologies: We do not use cookies, web beacons, or any other tracking technologies to collect or monitor your activities.

 2. Permissions Used by the App
-   To function as a VLC remote on your local network, the app requires the following permissions:
+   To function as a tradebot remote on your local network, the app requires the following permissions:

-    Network Access: The app needs access to your local network to communicate with the VLC Media Player running on your computer or device.
+    Network Access: The app needs access to your local network to communicate with the tradebot Media Player running on your computer or device.
 This connection is purely local, and no data is sent or received from outside your local network.

 3. Third-Party Services
    The app does not use any third-party services that collect data.
 All functionality is confined to communication within your local network.